DaveMielke/NBP/b2g/ui/doc/navigation.rst

 The Cursor Left Key
 ```````````````````

+* If not within an editable field then move to the nearest screen element
+  that's roughly to the left of the current one.
+This operation is not only
+  imprecise, but also doesn't find screen elements that merely present helpful
+  text.

+* If within an editable field:

+  + If text hasn't been selected then move the cursor one character to the
+    left.
+If it's at the start of a line then wrap to the end of the previous
+    line.

+  + If text has been selected then move the cursor to the first selected
+    character and then clear the selection.

 The Cursor Right Key
 ````````````````````

+* If not within an editable field then move to the nearest screen element that's roughly to the right of the current one.
+This operation is not only imprecise, but also doesn't find screen elements that merely present helpful text.

+* If within an editable field:

+  + If text hasn't been selected then move the cursor one character to the right.
+If it's at the end of a line then wrap to the start of the next line.

+  + If text has been selected then move the cursor to the character just after it and then clear the selection.

 The Cursor Up Key
 `````````````````

+* If not within an editable field then move to the nearest screen element
+  that's roughly above the current one.
+This operation is not only imprecise,
+  but also doesn't find screen elements that merely present helpful text.

+* If within an editable field:

+  + If text hasn't been selected then move the cursor one line up.
+If it's on
+    the top line then move to the screen element that's roughly above the
+    current one (see above).

+  + If text has been selected then move the cursor to the first selected
+    character and then clear the selection.

 The Cursor Down Key
 ```````````````````

+* If not within an editable field then move to the nearest screen element that's roughly below the current one.
+This operation is not only imprecise, but also doesn't find screen elements that merely present helpful text.

+* If within an editable field:

+  + If text hasn't been selected then move the cursor one line down.
+If it's on the bottom line then move to the screen element that's roughly below the current one (see above).

+  + If text has been selected then move the cursor to the character just after it and then clear the selection.

 The Page Up Key
 ```````````````